-The Code should rename current clause 27 as "A responsible approach to lending" and redraft it to use clearer, more modern language.
-The new clause should oblige banks: a) to review the applicant's financial information, situation and requirements carefully and prudently and consider the application on its merits; and b) in general, only lend amounts that the bank believes the applicant can reasonably afford to repay.
-The Code should make explicit that the obligation in current clause 27 is owed to a guarantor not just the borrowing customer.
-The Code should be amended to include a new provision that obliges signatory banks to provide an applicant for consumer credit with the bank's 'not unsuitable assessment' prepared in accordance with National Consumer Credit Protection Act 2009 Part 3-2.
+16 The Code should rename current clause 27 as "A responsible approach to lending" and redraft it to use clearer, more modern language.
+The new clause should oblige banks: a) to review the applicant's financial information, situation and requirements carefully and prudently and consider the application on its merits; and b) in general, only lend amounts that the bank believes the applicant car reasonably afford to repay.
+17 The Code should make explicit that the obligation in current clause 27 is owed to a guarantor not just the borrowing customer.
+18 The Code should be amended to include a new provision that obliges signator banks to provide an applicant for consumer credit with the bank's 'not unsuitable assessment' prepared in accordance with National Consumer Credit Protection Ac 2009 Part 3-2.
 This document should be provided free of charge, and as a matter of course, prior to the customer signing the credit contract.
-The Code should be amended to include protections for reverse mortgage customers that match those set out in clause 8 of the Customer Owned Banking Code of Practice.
-Card Lending The Code should be amended to include a new obligation that applies to signatory banks when undertaking a 'not unsuitable' assessment in relation to a consumer credit card (new credit card or credit increase).
-The bank should assess the consumer's capacity to pay the full amount of the card credit limit in a reasonable time period.
-The Code should be amended to include a new obligation that prohibits signatory banks from providing a customer with a credit card credit limit that is more than that applied for by the customer or more than the cost of goods purchased in a linked credit transaction.
-The Code should be amended to include a new obligation that prohibits banks from offering a credit card credit limit increase to a Code customer, other than in response to a customer-initiated specific request for a higher credit limit.
-The drafting should make it clear that the requirement for a customer-initiated specific request is not met by the customer 'opting in' to the bank making credit limit increase offers to the customer.
+19 The Code should be amended to include protections for reverse mortgag customers that match those set out in clause 8 of the Customer Owned Banking Code of Practice.
+Credit Credit 20 Code of Practice.
+Card Lending The Code should be amended to include a new obligation that applies to signator banks when undertaking a 'not unsuitable' assessment in relation to a consume credit card (new credit card or credit increase).
+The bank should assess th Code of Practice.
+Card Lending The Code should be amended to include a new obligation that applies to signator banks when undertaking a 'not unsuitable' assessment in relation to a consume credit card (new credit card or credit increase).
+The bank should assess th consumer's capacity to pay the full amount of the card credit limit in a reasonable